 As said earlier, the WiFi signals travel at 2.4GHz.
 I do not know exactly how, but some routers do provide an option of changing the frequency to 5GHz.
 If you can do that (check your router settings in a browser), nothing can beat that.
 But if there is no option in the router, try to minimize wireless devices around the router and wireless device you are using on WiFi.
 Almost all household appliances – including the wireless mouse, wireless printers, and even microwave ovens – run at the said frequency of 2.4GHz.
 Since you need these devices and cannot get rid of them, just make sure there is minimum interference among all these smart appliances.

 TIP: This post will help you if you face slow Internet speed on Windows 10.

 In the case of the first layout in the image above, if the antenna is omnidirectional, it is wasting half of your WiFi signals by sending them out of the house.
 In such cases, go for unidirectional antennas.
 You may combine unidirectional antennas with repeaters to get better WiFi signal strength in other rooms that lie on the other side of the direction set by unidirectional antennas.

 WiFi works fine when the router and network cards are of the same type.
-At the time of writing this article (May 7, 2014), Wireless N is considered best.
 Routers and network cards are not much expensive.
-There are many companies selling them under $100 while network cards are somewhere between $30 and $50 (as published on Cisco site).
-If you are willing to spend money, upgrade to a better network and see how the change increases your WiFi network coverage area.
+There are many companies selling them under $100 while network cards are somewhere between $30 and $50 (as published on CISCO site).
+If you are willing to spend money, upgrade to a better network, and see how the change increases your WiFi network coverage area.